IuliiaZaitova/IuliiaZaitova/README.md

 <h1 align="center">Hi there 👋, I'm Iuliia </h1>

 <p align="center">
-  <em>PhD Student at Saarland University | Computational Linguist | Multilingual AI Enthusiast</em>
+  <em>PhD Student · Computational Linguist · Multilingual AI Researcher</em>
 </p>

 ---

 ## 👩‍💻 About Me

-I'm a PhD student in Computational Linguistics with 5+ years of experience working on machine learning applications in language technology.
-My research focuses on **large language models**, **cross-lingual transfer**, and **non-compositionality**.
+I'm a PhD student in Computational Linguistics at Universität des Saarlandes with 5+ years of hands-on experience in applied machine learning for natural language and speech processing.
+My research focuses on:

-I work with both **text-based** and **speech-based** models and am passionate about making NLP and AI systems more inclusive, explainable, and effective across languages.
+- 🧠 **Large Language Models**
+- 🌍 **Cross-lingual transfer**
+- 🧩 **Non-compositional expressions** (idioms, microsyntactic units)
+- 🔊 **Speech-text transfer and multilingual intelligibility**

+I’m passionate about improving the performance of multilingual NLP systems by understanding what current models still struggle with -- and why.
+My work combines computational methods, linguistic analysis, and empirical evaluation across Slavic, Germanic, and other languages.

 ---